dimohamdy/SwiftLintPlugin/README.md

 - [Alcatraz](http://alcatraz.io) (Comming soon)

 ### Build By Yourself
-1. Building the project with Xcode will install the plugin. (to User Home)
+1. Building the project with Xcode will install the plugin.

 Restart Xcode after installing